Obed Owusu

-Obed Owusu Yeboah (born 26 July 1990) is a Ghanaian international footballer who plays as a striker for All Blacks.
+Obed Owusu Yeboah (born 26 July 1990) is a Ghanaian former international footballer who played as a striker.

 Career

 Owusu formerly played for Okwawu United, and later moved to All Blacks in January 2006.

 International career

 Owusu earned his first call-up to the Ghana national side on 12 September 2009, and made his international debut on 31 September 2009 against Argentina.